 Later, another friend who lived on the corner moved out.
 I took over, moved the shop and opened a spa.
 Clients suggested I should serve food and drinks.
 Now I have a restaurant.
 So that’s how everything started.
 Nothing was planned at all — it all just came together.

 Tell us about creating your menu.
 How do you get the word out about your restaurant?

 I love to eat.
 The choices on the menu are all my personal favorites.
 I learned to cook when I was in the U.S. I collected recipes and created a menu.
 My mom and my aunt also help out when I get stuck with a particular recipe.

 I don’t advertise my restaurant.
 Word of mouth passed on from friend to friend and so on has gotten around especially in Manila about M Spa & Café.
-We have a mixed clientele: the Manila crowds, locals from Cavite, Tagaytay, Dasmariñas, Santa Rosa ad Silang, of course.
+We have a mixed clientele: the Manila crowd, locals from Cavite, Tagaytay, Dasmariñas, Santa Rosa ad Silang, of course.
 We have the gay crowd, senior crowd — the older generation — they love me and I love them.
 Millenials come here with their dates.

 Do you come up with a concept for the spa/restaurant/café regularly?
 Do you get tired of the business?

 No concept.
 I wake up every morning and relocate a plant to another area of the café.
 I hang a piece of artwork on a wall — so, no concept and no planning.
 One thing I’m sure of is I don’t want to copy anyone.
 I want it to be my own world.
 At first, when I saw this place, which is about a thousand square meters, I thought about developing it into a center for the arts.
 But it didn’t work out due to not enough interest or network in this area.